The Phantom of the Opera (miniseries): Plot

-She asks Erik to show her his face promising him that she would be able to look at him with love and acceptance, as his mother once did.
-When he does unmask, she faints.
+She asks Erik to show her his face, promising him that she would be able to look at him with love and acceptance, as his mother once did.
+When he does reluctantly unmask, she faints.
 In the midst of an anguished breakdown, Erik locks her in one of his chambers.
-Christine escapes, and Carriere and the Count take her from the Opera House.
-Christine is stricken with guilt and begs Phillipe to take her back.
+Christine escapes, and Carriere and the Comte take her from the Opera House.
+Christine is stricken with guilt and begs Phillipe to take her back, having seen a vision of Erik dying.
 The Comte agrees and he and Christine approach Choleti about singing that night.
 Choleti secretly arranges to have police planted throughout the opera house.

-Carriere tells Erik that Christine did not mean to hurt him.
-The older man reveals that he has seen Erik's face, because he is his father.
-Erik says he knew, as they have the same eyes (the only thing of his face he can bear to look at).
-Christine sings at that night's performance of Faust.
-Erik hears her and forces himself up to Box Five.
+Carriere tells a frail and heartbroken Erik that Christine did not mean to hurt him.
+When Erik jokes that Carriere should see his face, the older man reveals that he has, finally confessing he is his father.
+Erik says he knew all along, as they have the same eyes (the only part of his face he can bear to look at).
+He tells Carriere he wishes to die privately, and to return in a day to bury him.
+He could not bear the idea of being paraded around because of his deformity, which Carriere agrees to, parting with kiss on Erik's forehead.
+Christine sings at that night's performance of Faust, in the hope Erik will hear and know she still loves him (though she emphasises to Phillipe she loves the two men in different ways).
+Erik hears her and summons enough strength to force himself up to Box Five.
 He begins singing with her.
 Christine and the Phantom sing to each other with such passion that the audience is awed and gives them a standing ovation.

-The police shoot at Erik and he grabs ahold of Christine, carrying her off to the roof.
+The police shoot at Erik and he grabs ahold of Christine.
+The pair run to the roof.
 The Comte pursues them, but in the ensuing struggle is knocked off the roof, dangling above the street.
 At Christine's pleading, Erik pulls him to safety.
-Erik is cornered by police determined to take him alive.
-Carriere has retrieved a gun and upholding a promise, Carriere shoots him.
+Erik is cornered by police who, he is horrified to hear, are determined to take him alive.
+Carriere, at Erik's behest, shoots him.
 Erik falls from the roof and Christine runs to him.
-While cradled in his father's lap, Christine removes Erik's mask, looks him straight in the face and smiles.
-Erik dies with his father and Christine at his side.
+While cradled in his father's lap, Christine removes Erik's mask, looks him straight in the face and smiles, placing a kiss on his forehead.
+Erik dies, happy, with his father and Christine at his side.
 Christine replaces Erik's mask and is led away by the Comte.